tomogwen/LitGPT/README.md

 scripts/slurm.sh
 ```
 This script will generate and submit a slurm job using `sbatch`.
 Generating the script dynamically allows resource requests to be set once at the top of the file, then passed to both slurm (to allocate resources) and Lightning (to utilise them).

+## 🤖 Text Generation

+Lightning is convenient for training models and offers powerful tools for distributed inference, but isn't built for individual generations.
+We will use pure PyTorch to generate text using the model checkpoints we trained with Lightning.